gravity-zero/data_checker/README.md

 [
       0 =>
           [
-            'error_message' => 'the creation date isn\'t date or be superior to \'2016-01-01\'',
+            'error_message' => 'the creation date isn\'t date or be lower than \'2016-01-01\'',
             'data_eval' => '2015-31-01',
             'data_name' => 'creation_date',
             'test_name' => 'greater_than',
           ],
       1 =>
           [
-            'error_message' => 'the firstname isn\'t a word or be inferior to 4 characters',
+            'error_message' => 'the firstname isn\'t a word or be lower than 4 characters',
             'data_eval' => 4,
             'data_name' => 'first_name',
             'test_name' => 'string',
           ],
       2 =>
           [
-            'error_message' => 'the firstname isn\'t a word or be inferior to 4 characters',
+            'error_message' => 'the firstname isn\'t a word or be lower than 4 characters',
             'data_eval' => 4,
             'data_name' => 'first_name',
             'test_name' => 'min_length',